 - Actionable Tip: Use this stage to establish a strong market presence and gather user feedback for product improvement.

 Series A funding marks the transition from startup to growth-stage company.
-At this point, businesses aim to scale operations, optimize processes, and expand their market reach.
+At the Series A round funding stage, businesses aim to scale operations.
+They also optimize processes and expand their market reach.

 What Defines Series A Funding?